jldeen/ignite-learning-paths-training-apps/apps30/README.md

 9. Select ACR and image in the Web App container settings in IN PORTAL (CLICK THROUGH STEPS)
 10. Show them APP SETTINGS and then show how to enter envrionment variables (do one), use your pre-show created version to show all the VARs.
 11. Navigate to "pre-show" app with all settings, show the audience app, including inventory of an item.
 12. Start talking about how while that was pretty easy to get up and running, there were a lot of moving parts.
 Explain how it can get overwhelming remembering all those steps.
-Ask the audience, "Wouldn't it be nice if we could truly modernize this and have a way to automate this?
+Ask the audience, "Wouldn't it be nice if we could truly modernize this and have a way to automate every step?
 Turns out there is."
 Segway into GitHub Actions and show them the completed GitHub Actions workflow with all 3 jobs.
 Explain the value behind true modernization by gaining deployment flexibility and repeatable builds - including the underlying infrastructure needed for the app to run.
 13. Delete live demo resource group when finished.

 ## Become a Trained Presenter